Mike Wieringo: Early life

 Michael Lance Wieringo was born in Vicenza, Italy, on June 24, 1963 to Cecil E. and Shirley Dean Wieringo, who live in Lynchburg, Virginia.
-He has a brother named Matt.
+He had a brother named Matt.

 Wieringo became interested in comics through his father, who was an avid reader.
 Wieringo began drawing comics when he was 11.
 He studied fashion illustration at Virginia Commonwealth University, though he began to consider drawing comics as a profession, and showed his artwork at comics convention during his college years.
 Soon after graduating, he determined that that field was "dying out".
 Realizing that he did not possess the fortitude for commercial illustration, he decided to draw comic books.

 Career

 Early work

 Wieringo's first professionally published work was Doc Savage: Doom Dynasty #1, published by Millennium Publications in 1991.
 Editor Mark Ellis had to overrule his partner to give the fledgling artist his first assignment.

 Wieringo took his samples to the 1992 San Diego Comic Con, where he met DC Comics group editor of creative services Neil Pozner, who showed Wieringo's art to other DC editors.
 He was eventually given his first work for DC, a story in Justice League Quarterly #11.
 That was followed by a second JLQ in issue #12.